Report says “keep the wetlands”.

-Blair Feltmate (PhD), is head of the at the University of Waterloo, in Ontario, lead investigator for the Intact Centre study.Listen
+Blair Feltmate (PhD), is head of the Intact Centre on Climate Adaptation at the University of Waterloo, in Ontario, lead investigator for the Intact Centre study.Listen

 The Intact Centre and the International Institute for Sustainable Development collaborated on the study for the IBC.
 The Insurance Bureau of Canada (IBC) says payouts by its members for natural disasters like floods, have more than doubled every five years since the 1980’s.